 Q: What do you like doing in your spare time?

-A: I love surfing.
-I try to surf with my husband every day.
-Together, we also really love cooking.
+A: I love surfing and I really love cooking.
 I honestly go to the grocery store every day looking for random ingredients for my next meal!
 I don’t cook anything fancy but I’d much rather spend time in the kitchen with music on making my own food rather than eating take out.
 Being in the kitchen is also a big break away from my laptop.
-Sometimes in our studio hours will pass and I’ve been glued to the screen.
-So a good surf, swim or time in the kitchen are things I like to fill my spare time with.
+Sometimes, hours will pass and I’ve been glued to the screen.
+So, a good surf, swim or time in the kitchen are things I like to fill my spare time with.
 My life also revolves around our puppy, Willow, I pretty much spend all the time I can with her.
 She’s my little shadow.

 Q: What advice would you give to anyone wanting to get into photography?

 A: I’d say don’t worry about it looking perfect or looking like your favorite Instagram account.
 There are no rules to shooting photography.
 Don’t worry about it looking how other people shoot or edit.
 Don’t try to live the way other people are living so that your life can look like theirs.
 Fill your days with the things that make you feel whole.
 Worry about how your art and photos can make people feel.
 Remember that your art can change someone’s life and perspective, show them something worth remembering!